 Castle deserved – no, needed - a break.
-He'd done two book signings that day, and had a dinner/talk/panel/thing at 8pm with the West Coast Writers' Guild.
+He'd done two book signings that day, and had a talk/panel/drinks thing at 8pm with the West Coast Writers' Guild.
 On the way from the bookstore to the conference center, he spoke to the limo driver.
-"Let's take a detour to Venice Beach."
+"I feel like a detour.
+Venice Beach."

 "It ain't exactly Hawaii, dude."

 "I know.
 Just go for it."
 (He thought, but did not add, "Dude.")
 "It's close."

 They arrived about fifteen minutes later at the roundabout.
 "I'll walk from here."

 The driver smirked derisively at their somewhat gritty surroundings.
 Local color: kids on skateboards, souvenir shops, street vendors, coffee houses, fast food, graffiti both sanctioned and illicit.
 "You're sure about this?
 Santa Monica's nicer."

 He nodded.
 "I lived around the block for a few months when I was fifteen."
 That had been when his mom took a small part in a long-forgotten sitcom, cancelled after a season.
 He'd surfed a little, learned to ride a unicycle, suffered his share of sunburns, discovered Raymond Chandler, dated a few girls, then they'd moved on.

 Glancing around, it seemed to him that Venice was a good deal less grimy than he had remembered.
 The gum-encrusted sidewalks of Manhattan made this place look as clean as Disneyland.
 He gave the driver an extra $20 and said, "Meet me here in forty minutes.
 Maybe grab an ice cream."

 The driver cocked an eyebrow.
 "It's all on the clock."

 Castle shrugged and shook his head in the yes-no of resignation.
 "Money well spent."